Premature Infant Gastrointestinal Health

 Metabolomic Aspects of Necrotizing Enterocolitis

-Applying metabolomic analysis to stool obtained from premature infants, in order to predict NEC and make a contribution to metabolomics.
+Applying metabolomic analysis to stool obtained from premature infants, in order to predict NEC.